-The Fraud Prevention Plan provides for the process in terms of which the ATNS will mitigate, control and reduce the risk of fraud.
-The Fraud Prevention Plan also provides for, amongst others, the mechanisms for the early detection of fraud and for the professional investigation of fraud offences so as to minimize the negative effects of fraud.
+The Fraud Prevention Plan provides for the process in terms of which ATNS will mitigate, control and reduce the risk of fraud.
+The Fraud Prevention Plan also provides, amongst others, the mechanisms for the early detection of fraud and for the professional investigation of fraud offences so as to minimise the negative effects of fraud.

-The ATNS's Fraud Prevention Plan will focus on addressing the root causes of fraud.
-This document is not all-encompassing and should not be seen as the only process relevant to the ATNS's fraud prevention initiatives.
+The ATNS Fraud Prevention Plan will focus on addressing the root causes of fraud.
+This document is not all-encompassing and should not be seen as the only process relevant to ATNS fraud prevention initiatives.
 It will be reviewed on an ongoing basis.
-Specific initiatives to be undertaken to prevent fraud are listed below and thereafter discussed in greater detail:
+Specific initiatives to be undertaken to prevent fraud are listed below and, thereafter, discussed in greater detail:

-- Comprehensive Fraud Risk Register for ATNS
+- · Comprehensive fraud risk register for ATNS

-- Training and Awareness
+- Training and awareness

-- Whistle blowing hotline
+- Ethics hotline

 - Recognition

-- Pre-Employment Vetting
+- Pre-employment vetting

-- Expediting Disciplinary Processes
+- · Expediting Ddisciplinary processes

-- Lessons Learnt
+- Lessons learnt

-- Proactive Fraud Detection
+- Proactive fraud detection

 Over and above these specific initiatives, which are designed to be a deterrent and to contribute to a "fraud adverse" environment, effective internal controls are, and will always remain, the best protection against fraud.
-Internal controls are, by nature, designed to protect the ATNS against fraudulent activities.
-The Fraud Prevention Plan accordingly relies on an effective Risk and Compliance function that utilises the risk-based approach to its work and ensures that compliance to internal controls is achieved, so as to minimize opportunities for fraud.
+Internal controls are, by nature, designed to protect ATNS against fraudulent activities.
+The Fraud Prevention Plan accordingly relies on an effective Risk and Compliance function that utilises the risk-based approach to its work and ensures that compliance to internal controls are achieved, so as to minimise opportunities for fraud.

-6.1.
-Comprehensive Fraud Risk Register
+6.1 Comprehensive Fraud Risk Register

-Acknowledging the fact that it faces diverse business risks from both internal and external sources and in order to comply with the requirements of the Treasury Regulations to the PFMA, ATNS will conduct its fraud risk assessment and develop a risk register.
+Acknowledging the fact that it faces diverse business risks from both internal and external sources and in order to comply with the requirements of the Treasury Regulations, the PFMA and Principle 10 of the United Nations Global Compact principles, ATNS will conduct its fraud risk assessment and develop registers.
 This information will be used to assist management with the following:

-- Prioritising areas for attention and subsequently developing appropriate controls to limit the material risks identified; and - To enable management to continually assess and update the risk profile (incorporating fraud and corruption risk) of ATNS.
+- prioritising areas for attention and subsequently developing appropriate controls to limit the material risks identified; and - enabling management to continually assess and update the risk profile (incorporating fraud and corruption risk) of ATNS.